LSU-UE4/UE5-Level-Design/ramp/README.md

 ##### `Step 13.`\|`SUU&G`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

-Now it is converted to a static mesh so you can readjust the position if you had to move it back into the correct positoin.
+Now it is converted to a static mesh so you can readjust the position if you had to move it back into the correct position.

 ![reposition column](images/RepositionMesh.jpg)